Hannover 96: Reunification to present

-In the 2010–11 season, Hannover surprised everybody by finishing in a record-high fourth place, qualifying for Europe for the first time in 19 years.
+In the 2010–11 season, Hannover finished in fourth place, qualifying for Europe for the first time in 19 years.
 In 2011–12, the team opened with a 2–1 win over 1899 Hoffenheim, followed by a 2–1 away win against 1.
 FC Nürnberg.
 In the play-offs to the Europa League, Hannover won against Sevilla 3–2 on aggregate to reach the group stage.
 Shortly before the end of the 2011–12 season, Hannover Technical Director Jörg Schmadtke resigned due to family issues.
-It had been speculated that Schmadtke would join 1.
-FC Köln, but according to Bild, Schmadtke agreed with President Martin Kind on a return to Hannover after his break.

-Hannover finished bottom of the Bundesliga in 2015/16 and was relegated to 2.
+Hannover finished bottom of the Bundesliga in the 2015–16 season and were relegated to the 2.
 Bundesliga.
 The club chose to keep the majority of their first-team squad together.
-However, after a good start to the 2016/17 season, a poor run of form prompted the club's board to sack manager Daniel Stendel, and appoint Andre Breitenreiter as their new manager.
-He led the team to seven wins in the final 11 games, helping the 96ers secure second place behind VfB Stuttgart and bounce back to the top flight at the first attempt.
+However, after early in the 2016–17 season, poor performances prompted the club's board to sack manager Daniel Stendel, and appoint Andre Breitenreiter as their new manager.
+He led the team to seven wins in the final 11 games, helping the club secure second place behind VfB Stuttgart and return to the top flight.

-The club suffered adverse publicity when a large contingent of ultras travelled to England for a 2017/18 pre-season game against Burnley.
-They caused trouble in the town centre prior to the game.
-Once inside Turf Moor they responded to a brief altercation on the pitch after 40 minutes by charging the home fans, tearing out seats and using them as missiles.
-On police advice the game was abandoned at half time with Hannover 96 trailing 1–0.
+Adverse publicity resulted for the club when a large contingent of ultras travelled to England for a 2017–18 pre-season game against Burnley.
+Supporters caused trouble in the town centre prior to the game.
+Once inside Turf Moor, they responded to a brief altercation on the pitch after 40 minutes by charging the home fans, tearing out seats and using them as missiles.
+On police advice the game was abandoned at half-time, with Hannover 96 trailing 1–0.